 Thoroughly scrub the basin, shower, toilet and mirrors to remove any potential mould or mildew that might have grown.
 Clean the grout to remove any discolouration or stains and check if any broken seals in the shower need replacing.

 Treat your bathroom with some decorations that make it feel a little luxe.
 A touch of greenery, some scented candles and a wooden tray holding a selection of bath salts and treatments is enough to transform any bathroom into a mini day spa.

 A spring clean of your home will do wonders both practically and mentally while also ticking chores off the household cleaning list that often go neglected.
-Opt for a total refresh and spring into a new year with a cleaner home.
-We’ve created an essential guide to Spring
+Opt for a total refresh and spring into a new year with a cleaner home using the essential guide to Spring.